awsdocs/aws-snowball-developer-guide/doc_source/how-it-works.md

    It is important to note that AWS Snowball cannot export objects that are in S3 Glacier storage class\.
 These objects must be restored before AWS Snowball can successfully export the objects in the bucket\.

-## How Local Compute and Storage Jobs Work<a name="how-localcompute"></a>
+## How local compute and storage jobs work<a name="how-localcompute"></a>

-You can use the local compute and storage functionality of an AWS Snowball Edge device with all job types in AWS Regions that support Lambda\.
-The compute functionality is named AWS Lambda powered by AWS IoT Greengrass, where Python\-language AWS Lambda functions can be triggered by Amazon S3 `PUT` object actions on buckets specified when you created the job\.
+You can use the local compute and storage functionality of an AWS Snowball Edge device by running AWS EC2 compute instances or Kubernetes containers in Amazon EKS Anywhere on Snow\.
+For compute functionality, data storage is provided by Amazon S3 compatible storage on Snow Family devices\.
 For more information, see [Local Compute and Storage Only Jobs](computetype.md)\.

-### How a Clustered Local Compute and Storage Job Works<a name="how-cluster"></a>
+### How a clustered local compute and storage job works<a name="how-cluster"></a>

 A cluster job is a special kind of job for local storage and compute only\.
 It is for those workloads that require increased data durability and storage capacity\.
 For more information, see [Local Cluster Option](computetype.md#clusteroption)\.

 **Note**
 Like standalone local storage and compute jobs, the data stored in a cluster can't be imported into Amazon S3 without ordering additional devices as a part of separate import jobs\.
 If you order these devices, you can transfer the data from the cluster to the devices and import the data when you return the devices for the import jobs\.

-Clusters have 5–10 AWS Snowball Edge devices, called *nodes*\.
+Clusters have 3 to 16 AWS Snowball Edge devices, called *nodes*\.
 When you receive the nodes from your regional carrier, connect all the nodes to power and your network to obtain their IP addresses\.
 You use these IP addresses to unlock all the nodes of the cluster at once with a single unlock command, using the IP address of one of the nodes\.
 For more information, see [Using the Snowball Edge Client](using-client.md)\.

-You can write data to an unlocked cluster by using the Amazon S3 interface or the NFS mount point through the leader node and the data distributed among the other nodes\.
+You can write data to an unlocked cluster by using or using Amazon S3 compatible storage on Snow Family devices and the data distributed among the other nodes\.

 When you’re done with your cluster, ship all the nodes back to AWS\.
 When we receive the cluster node, we perform a complete erasure of the Snowball\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.

-## Snowball Edge Videos and Blogs<a name="blog-videos"></a>
+## Snowball Edge videos and blogs<a name="blog-videos"></a>
 + [AWS Snowball Edge Data Migration](https://d1.awsstatic.com/whitepapers/snowball-edge-data-migration-guide.pdf)
 + [AWS OpsHub for Snow Family](https://www.youtube.com/watch?v=_A3A47Vuu0I)
 + [Novetta delivers IoT and Machine Learning to the edge for disaster response](https://aws.amazon.com/blogs/storage/novetta-delivers-iot-and-machine-learning-to-the-edge-for-disaster-response/)